Tinder-owner Match beats estimates, plays down Facebook threat

 “When given this choice, 75 percent of new users opted not to use Facebook,” Ginsberg said.

-Some analysts said both services could co-exist, despite Facebook’s deeper pockets and larger, older userbase.
+Some analysts have said both services could co-exist, despite Facebook’s deeper pockets and larger, older user base.

-“We don’t view dating as a zero sum game as users tend to traffic in multiple dating apps at any given time,” Cowen and Company analyst John Blackledge wrote in a note after Facebook announced its dating services plan.
+“Some users would rather have their online dating app completely separate than their social networking app such as Facebook.
+So, that helps both of them in the future,” Morningstar analyst Ali Mogharabi said, who also covers Facebook.

 Net profit attributable to Match shareholders soared nearly five-fold to $99.7 million, or 33 cents per share, in the three months ended March 31, from a year earlier.